Walker on track, Walls of Jerusalem National Park

 From Dixons Kingdom, a track follows a ridgeline to ascend Mount Jerusalem.
 The view from the summit includes a spectacular and endless sea of lakes and tarns, with majestic dolerite mountains surrounding the inner walls.
 Camping is not allowed in this area.

-At Lake Ball, follow the route through richea heathland, which heads west along its north shore.
-This section of the track crosses areas of scree and exposed myrtle roots, which may require some extra attention for less eperienced walkers to safely traverse.
-The Junction Lake Track is reached after a short decent down to the northern end of Lake Adelaide, where camping is permitted.
+At Lake Ball, follow the route through Richea scoparia heathland, heading west along its north shore.
+This section of the track crosses areas of scree and exposed myrtle roots, which may require some extra attention for less experienced walkers to safely traverse.
+The campsite is located 300m north of Lake Adelaide shoreline and provides a grassed area for tents and a full capture toilet.
+Please note there is no camping permitted on the north shoreline of Lake Adelaide.

 Contact